amramer/Semantic-Segmentation-Model-for-Autonomous-Vehicles-An-End-to-End-ML-Workflow/README.md

 - **Run the notebook**: [Segmentation_Model_Autonomous_Vehicle.ipynb](Segmentation_Model_Autonomous_Vehicle.ipynb)

 The notebook installs the project dependencies from the `requirements.txt`, starts a new W&B run, downloads and preprocesses the dataset, trains the model, and evaluates it.

+### Dataset Preparation

+To use the BDD100K dataset, you can download it from the [official BDD100K website](https://www.vis.xyz/bdd100k/).

 ### Running Locally